emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 There is no industry definition for a design system, which can make it a bit tricky to understand.

-If you hear a designer say design system, they're most likely referring to the design language and UI kit.
+If you hear a designer say design system, they're most likely referring to the design language and UI Kit.

 If you hear a developer say design system, they're probably referring to the component library or style guide.